godxgamer/InstaNumCreator/README.md

 ## Overview

 InstaNumCreator is a Python script designed to automate the creation of Instagram accounts using numerical patterns.
-This script utilizes the InstaGenPro API to streamline the process of creating multiple Instagram accounts efficiently.
+This script utilizes the InstaNumCreator API to streamline the process of creating multiple Instagram accounts efficiently.

 ## API Endpoints